AdrienPlacais/lightwin/INSTALL.md

 It can also be used to compile some `pymoo` functions to speed them up.
 Just install `cython` prior to `pymoo`, and the compilation should be done automatically when installing `pymoo`.

-`spyder`:
-A sweet IDE.

 ## Installation of a package
 If you manage your installation with `pip`:
 `pip install package`

 If you manage it with `conda`, do not use `pip` as it may break your installation!
-Instead:
+The generic procedure is:
 `conda install package`

-`pymoo` package is currently not on anaconda.
-Create an conda environment and take your packages from `conda-forge`:
+As `pymoo` package is currently not on anaconda, create an conda environment and take your packages from `conda-forge`:
 ```
 conda create -n <env_name> -c conda-forge python=3.11
 conda activate <env_name>